HiddenAiden/bob-essentials/README.md

-# bob-essentials
+# Bob Essentials
 Public source github used for the Discord Bot named Bob Essentials!
+Add our bot to your server using this link:

 # Questions?
 If you have any questions join our Discord: https://discord.gg/tUKsr9326B